-The Election Committee will refer to the APA California Board President any alleged violations of these election policies and procedures that are not satisfactorily resolved, for possible disciplinary or other action.
-Such action may include censure, removal from office, or expulsion from the APA California in accordance with the Bylaws of APA California.
+The Past-President or President-Elect shall refer to the Chapter President any alleged violations of these election policies and procedures that are not satisfactorily resolved.
+The Chapter President may appoint a subcommittee of the Chapter Board to consider possible disciplinary or other action.
+Such action may include censure, removal of a candidate(s) from the ballot, invalidation of election results or other actions in accordance with the APA California Bylaws.

-Investigation of Violations
+1.4.1—Investigation of Alleged Violations

-Any member can file a complaint about a perceived violation of elections policies and procedures.
+Any APA California member can file a complaint about an alleged violation(s) of these elections policies and procedures

-Complaints shall be filed with Executive Director of APA California, who shall establish the facts of the complaint and forward the complaint, along with any additional background information developed during fact checking, to the Election Committee within 7 days.
+Complaints shall be filed in writing with Executive Director of APA California, who shall verify the facts of the complaint and forward the complaint, along with any additional background information developed during fact checking, to the Chapter President within 7 days

+Where the facts verified by the Executive Director do not support the alleged violation, the Chapter President may dismiss the complaint without further action.
+Alternatively, the Chapter President may appoint a subcommittee of the Chapter Board to conduct further investigation and deliberation

-The Election Committee shall confer within 5 working days to initiate an investigation of the complaint.
-A final decision of the Committee shall be made within two weeks of the initial review of the complaint.
+Where a subcommittee is appointed, the subcommittee shall confer within 5 working days to deliberate or initiate further investigation of the complaint.
+A final decision of the subcommittee shall be made within two weeks of the initial review of the complaint

-The Election Committee has the authority to take final action on minor infractions of the elections policies and procedures.
-Recommendations on major infractions, which result in removal from the election ballot or invalidation of the election results, shall be forwarded to the appropriate governing body (APA California Board) for final action.
+The subcommittee has the authority to take final action on minor infractions of the elections policies and procedures.
+Recommendations on major infractions, which could result in removal from the election ballot or invalidation of the election results, shall be forwarded to the APA California Board for final action

-Potential Disciplinary Actions by the Election Committee
+1.4.2—Potential Disciplinary Action by the Subcommittee

-The Nominating Committee shall remove any factual errors or inaccuracies from the position statement.
-The candidate shall be notified of any such corrections one week

-prior to the posting of the candidate statement on the APA California Chapter website and the candidate cannot further modify the position statement.

-Official censure by the Election Committee for violation of any policy or procedure outlined in these guidelines after an investigation and evaluation by the Election
+The Election Committee may officially censure a member for violation of any policy or procedure outlined in these guidelines.

-Committee.

-Potential Disciplinary Actions by the APA California Board
+1.4.3—Potential Disciplinary Actions by the APA California Board

+The APA California Board (or the AICP Ethics Officer in the case of a violation of the AICP Code of Ethics) must act to impose any penalty higher than censure by the Subcommittee.
+Upon referral from the subcommittee, the Chapter Board may take any of the following actions:

-Removal of candidate from the election ballot.
+Removal of a candidate from the ballot

-Invalidation of election results.
+Invalidation of election results

-Any APA California AICP member who violates the provisions with or without the support of the candidate may be referred to the APA National Executive Director based on the recommendation of the Election Committee and action by the APA Board, for Ethics Investigation.
+Filing a complaint with the AICP Ethics Officer.
+Such complaints may include the candidate and/or any APA California AICP member who violates the provisions of this Policy and Procedure in a manner that also violates the AICP Code of Ethics, with or without the support or knowledge of the candidate.

-In this scale of progressive discipline, the APA California Board or AICP Commission must act to impose any penalty higher than censure by the Election Committee.

-1.2.4 - Training Conference Call.
-The APA California Election Committee has the option to host a training conference call that candidates are required to attend.
-These elections policies and procedures will be distributed to candidates via email.
-The purpose of the training is to ensure that candidates understand the election policies, and the prohibition against campaigning by candidates.

-1.3 - Teller Committee.
-The Teller Committee will consist of Executive Director or a committee appointed by the President of APA California, who are not nominees and who reside in the area of the Association’s office where the ballots are to be counted.

-1.3.1 - Roles of the Teller Committee.
-The Teller Committee shall have the following roles: Review the reports of the Nominating Committee and certify that they meet the requirements for nomination;

-Approve the procedures for the receipt, opening, and counting of votes; certify the

-count, and provide the results to the President at the conclusion of the balloting period.

-1.4 - Schedule.
-See Appendix 5, Election Schedule.
-From the time the Nominating Committee meets and selects a slate until the APA California Chapter Board of Directors certifies the slate will take no longer than five months.